influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 Use `last` as the aggregate `fn` to return the last value in each time window.
 Set `createEmpty` to `false` so results  won't include empty time windows.

-These features assure that the mosaic visualization is properly displayed.

-For more information about mosaic visualizations, see [here](/influxdb/cloud/visualize-data/visualization-types/mosaic/).

 ## Calculate time weighted average